ValerieIvanova/Taskify/README.md

 ![Screenshot 2023-08-10 at 17 01 21](https://github.com/ValerieIvanova/Taskify/assets/105737781/18374380-9a89-49a7-99ac-6b13bd6334e4)

 6. Add Tasks from Calendar: By clicking on a date, users can conveniently add new tasks directly from the calendar.
 11. Email Reminders: Taskify features an advanced reminder system that leverages the power of Celery and Redis to deliver seamless and timely notifications to the users.
-Through this sophisticated integration, users can set reminders for specific dates and times, ensuring they never miss important tasks or appointments.
+Through this sophisticated integration, users can set reminders for specific dates and times, ensuring they never miss important tasks or appointments.<br>

-<b>How It Works?<b>
+<b>How It Works?</b>
 -Celery Task Queue: Behind the scenes, Celery, a powerful distributed task queue, manages the scheduling and execution of reminder tasks.
 This ensures efficient handling of reminders without impacting the overall system performance.

 -Redis for Efficient Data Handling: Redis, an in-memory data structure store, acts as the message broker for Celery.
 It efficiently manages task messages, enabling smooth communication between different components of the reminder system.